codeforamerica/chime/README.md

    to prepare your Python development space.

 2. You will need a bare Github repository in the directory `sample-site` (this will become configurable in the future).
-Unpack the supplied [sample-site.tar.gz](sample-site.tar.gz) to get an empty repository.

 3. copy .env.sample to .env